Stock market today: Wall Street drifts in quiet trading as it nears end of 3rd straight winning week

 One source of potential worry about inflation has been receding in recent weeks.
 Oil prices have plunged amid worries about a mismatch between too much crude supply and too little demand.

-In the bond market, the yield on the 10-year Treasury was holding steady at 4.44%.
+In the bond market, the yield on the 10-year Treasury rose to 4.46% from 4.44% late Thursday.
 Just a few weeks ago, it was above 5%, at its highest level since 2007 and undercutting prices for stocks and other investments.

+Of course, too steep a drop in Treasury yields and too big a rally in stock prices could end up conspiring to work against Wall Street.
+Chair Jerome Powell said after the Fed's last meeting on interest rates that it may not hike any more if the summer's jump in Treasury yields and fall in stock prices remained “persistent.”
+That's because they could act almost like substitutes for more rate increases.

+Since then, yields have dropped sharply, and November is on track to be the best month for the S&P 500 in a year.
+It all means financial conditions have unwound about half of the tightening seen in October, according to economists at Deutsche Bank.

 In stock markets abroad, Hong Kong's Hang Seng tumbled 2.1%.
 Shares of Chinese e-commerce giant Alibaba plunged following its cancellation of a plan to spin off its cloud computing unit.
 The company cited uncertainties due to U.S. chip restrictions.

-Stock indexes were mixed elsewhere in Asia while rising more solidly in Europe.
+Stock indexes were mixed elsewhere in Asia while rising more strongly in Europe.

 AP Writers Zimo Zhong and Matt Ott contributed.